rmarable/Ec2InstanceMaker/README.md

 * Build away!

 **It is strongly suggested that the reader carefully review the installation documentation (INSTALL.md) to avoid potentially costly and time-consuming mistakes.**

+## Note to DevOps Teams

+As noted above, Ec2InstanceMaker is intended to reduce the administrative burden required for DevOps teams to support the diverse compute and storage needs of their stakeholders; conversely, it can empower scientists, engineers, statisticians, and analysts to compute at scale without needing to get assistnace from their Devops team.

+* **Ec2InstanceMaker does not make any changes to the existing networking environment already present in the operator's AWS account**.
+  * These tools do not create new VPCs, subnets, Internet or NAT gateways, routes, or Transit Gateways.
+  * They do not intentionally modify Route53 configurations, change default routes, or otherwise impact or deploy any infrastructure that is not explicitly documented or easily inferred by reviewing the code.

+* **Ec2InstanceMaker creates generic IAM roles, policies, and instance templates that are individualized as much as possible for each instance or instance family.**
+  * These JSON templates contain all required IAM permissions to work with the AWS services listed below and can be easily extended to fit any use case:
+    * EC2
+    * AutoScaling
+    * S3
+    * SQS
+    * SNS
+  * They are located in the templates/ subdirectory.
+For convenience, "minimal" and "admin" templates are also provided.
+  * If you run into permissions problems building instances or provisioning storage resources, it's usually because of an IAM issue.
+When speaking with your DevOps professionals, it is suggested that you share this template and work with them to customize an appropriate solution for your environment.

 ## Using Ec2InstanceMaker